 The extensive 140-page study offers surprising results, summarised below:

 - It cannot be scientifically established that sexual orientation contradictory to the biological sex is an innate, fixed trait of human beings.
-There is therefore no evidence that there is a determination of genetic origin towards these types of behaviours.
+There is therefore no evidence that there is a determination of genetic origin towards these types of behaviors.

-- Sexual orientation is not fixed, but can change throughout life.
+- Sexual orientation is not fixed but can change throughout life.
 This is especially important in the adoption of “irreversible ” sex reassignment measures that can dramatically exacerbate the dysphoria symptoms.
 Specifically, 80% of adolescent males who report same-sex attraction no longer feel this when they reach adulthood.3 Although some investigators question these data and report methodological errors in the survey, they are nevertheless very significant.

-- The risk of suffering health problems is higher in non-heterosexuals, both at general and mental health level.
+- The risk of suffering health problems is higher in non-heterosexuals, both at general and mental health levels.
 Thus, they have a 1.5 times higher risk of suffering anxiety, twice the risk of suffering depression, a 1.5 times higher risk of substance abuse and 2.5 times higher risk of suicide.

 - As regards the transgender population, the number of attempted suicides is alarming, reaching 41% according to one study, compared to the 5% recorded in the non-transgender population in the United States.
-Another study found a 5 times higher risk of suicide attempts in the population who had undergone sex reassignment surgery, compared to the control groups.
-The risk of dying as a result of a suicide was 19 times higher than in the control population.
+Another study found 5 times higher risk of suicide attempts in the population who had undergone sex reassignment surgery, compared to the control groups.
+The risk of dying as a result of suicide was 19 times higher than in the control population.
 With respect to this finding, it has often been argued that the stigma and social rejection suffered by the transgender collective is behind this increase.
 However, this does not seem to be a sustainable argument according to this study, which states that these high rates of suicide attempts are also recorded in transsexual persons who do not experience discrimination in their social circles.

 - The percentage of the United States population who do not identify with their biological sex is 0.6%.